comevussor/AWS_Tutorials/Rekognition/How_to_config.md

 sudo mv DSTIFamily.html index.html
 ```

-Reload the Apache test page, it should be replaced by a WebcamJS Test Page
+Reload the Apache test page, it should be replaced by a WebcamJS Test Page.
+BUT recent navigators like Chrome and Firefox require https to activate the webcam.
+So you might not see the image.
+See [here](https://medium.com/@Carmichaelize/enabling-the-microphone-camera-in-chrome-for-local-unsecure-origins-9c90c3149339) a simple way to solve the issue on Chrome.
+Or downgrade your version.

+At this point the "Rekognise" and "Register" buttons should be working : each time you click on them, a snapshot should appear on the right hand side of the page.

+##Set up the app server